MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreements.md

 ### *Customer*

 You can specify the sponsor customer account for claim invoice.Various insurance companies sell the insurance policy but they do not fulfill the insurance claims by themselves.
 They use various third-party companies (underwriters).
-For example, you have multiple agreements related with third-party companies.
+For example, you can have multiple agreements related with third-party companies.
 They sell insurance policy on behalf of another company.
 When you claim money from the one of the companies, the another company will make the payment.
 That's why, you need to specify the right responsible company in 'Sponsor Customer Account'.

 ### *Invoice Design*